ContainerSolutions/learning-mesos-with-minimesos-workshop/README.md

 * What is the sandbox?
 * How does sandbox garbage collection work?
 * What happens is a scheduler is killed?
+* Why would I want to write/use a framework?
 * How do I write a framework?
 ** The easiest way is to use mesosframework.
 Second easiest way is to use Mesos Starter.
 Finally you can write your own using the HTTP or libmesos APIs in your favorite language.